scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 ## Step 8.
 Monitoring for Scalar DB Server deployment

-After deploying Scalar DB Server on your EKS Cluster, you need to monitor each component and collect logs.
+After deploying Scalar DB Server on your EKS Cluster, it is recommended to monitor the deployed components and collect their logs, especially in production.
 Please refer to the following document for more details.

 * [Kubernetes Monitor Guide](./K8sMonitorGuide.md) // TODO: Update existing document
 * [How to collect logs from Kubernetes applications](./K8sLogCollectionGuide.md) // TODO: Update existing document